FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Monty Hall

 The 'Monty Hall Problem' stemmed from Hall's ability to sway contestants from selecting one of three choices if he reveals a gag prize (like a goat or mule) behind a door, box or curtain the contestant didn't previously choose.
 This revelation played into whether the contestant stayed with his choice or switched to the other available option (one of those contestants, incidentally, was Melvin Dumar, the subject of the 1980 film 'Melvin and Howard').
 Whether bantering with announcer Jay Stewart or ogling the lovely Carol Merrill, Canadian Maurice Halperin (Hall's real name) endeared his way into American homes throughout the run of the show from its start in 1963.
-Hall has a Bachelors Degree in Science, earned a Doctor of Laws from the University of Manitoba and received the Order of Canada in 1988.
+Hall had a bachelor's degree in Science, earned a Doctor of Laws from the University of Manitoba, and received the Order of Canada in 1988.

 12. This protege of producer Ralph Edwards took over as host of 'Truth or Consequences' from his mentor before coming to what would be one of the longest running stints in daytime television history.
 Who is he?